The Cellular Potts Model on Disordered Lattices: Discussion

 \subsection{Efficiency and Considerations}

 Our irregular-lattice version of CPM not only is free of demonstrable artifacts but it can also be applied to any lattice that derives from a Voronoi construction, including regular ones.
 This provides our description with greater flexibility.
 In fact, for simulations on the hexagonal lattice, we used the same code, but with a perfect hexagonal Voronoi lattice as an input.
 When using an irregular lattice, it may be prudent to generate several independent realizations of the lattice.
-This should further reduce the correlations when taking statistical averages.
+This should further reduce the correlations when taking statistical averages; note that we used only one disordered lattice in the current study.

 In terms of computational efficiency, an extra run time is incurred using our approach compared to the square-lattice CPM.
 This was, however, very reasonable, as the average simulation time per $10^6$ MC sweeps for the square-lattice CPM was generally in the range of 7 to 11 hours, while it was in the range of 8 to 15 hours for our generalized CPM.
 This timing data was obtained using cluster nodes equipped with, on average, 20 CPU cores and 64 GB of RAM.
 Even in the worst case, the run time was less than twice that of the regular CPM.